Last Updated on May 28, 2023

-Rothy’s (some vegan) – large variety of flats 3D knit from ocean plastic (dupe for Everlane’s re-knit flats).
+Rothy’s (some vegan) – large variety of flats that are 3D-knit from ocean plastic (dupe for Everlane’s re-knit flats).
 While Rothy’s has some good sustainability initiatives, I wish they had more info about their ethics and wages.

-Also check out more sustainable and ethical shoe brands in my footwear roundup!
+Also check out more sustainable and ethical shoe brands in our footwear roundup!

 If you’re are a fan of Everlane’s style I hope you’ve discovered some great brands in this list!
-I will update it if I find more sustainable/ethical brands that are a good fit and please share in the comments if you know of any other Everlane alternatives.
+I will update it if I find more sustainable/ethical brands that are a good fit, and please share in the comments if you know of any other ethical stores similar to Everlane.